 Information

-Any Shipper who declares a Force Majeure Event shall, as soon as practicable after its occurrence, provide First Gas with a full report on the details of the event, its causes, its effects on the Shipper and the actions taken by the Shipper to rectify, remedy, shorten or mitigate the event or circumstance which gave rise to the Force Majeure Event.
-First Gas will publish that report on OATIS.
+Any Shipper who declares a Force Majeure Event shall, as soon as practicable after its occurrence, provide First Gas with a report setting out in reasonable detail the particulars of the event, its causes, its effects on the Shipper and the actions taken by the Shipper to rectify, remedy, shorten or mitigate the event or circumstance which gave rise to the Force Majeure Event.
+First Gas will publish that report (or a summary of it) on OATIS.

-If First Gas declares a Force Majeure Event it shall, as soon as practicable publish on OATIS a full report on the details of the event, its causes, its effects and the actions taken by First Gas to rectify, remedy, shorten or mitigate the event or circumstance which gave rise to the Force Majeure Event.
+If First Gas declares a Force Majeure Event it shall, as soon as practicable publish on OATIS a report setting out in reasonable detail the particulars of the event, its causes, its effects and the actions taken by First Gas to rectify, remedy, shorten or mitigate the event or circumstance which gave rise to the Force Majeure Event.

 liabilities